science-en-poche/yelandur/API.md

 signed by the profile's private key.
 Signing follows the [Draft JSON Web Signature](http://self-issued.info/docs/draft-ietf-jose-json-web-signature.html) specification, and is further detailed in the *Signing* section at the end of the document.
-A `PUT` operation signed by the profile and modify any field inside the `data` object, and nothing else.
-It is also possible to attach an existing profile to an existing device, i.e. adding a `device_id` field to a profile that doesn't have, but that is detailed further down.
+A `PUT` operation signed by the profile can modify any field inside the `data` object, and nothing else.
+It is also possible to attach an existing profile to an existing device, i.e. adding a `device_id` field to a profile that doesn't have one ; that operation is detailed further down.

-So a `PUT
+A `PUT
 /profiles/d7e6335a30ba480c923a1dc154f7e5176f3c39bbd8e67e4f148fb13edf4f2232`
-with the following signed data:
+with the following signed data

 ```json
 {